 When we talk about dogs not being a lot of "work," we're talking about dogs that are low-maintenance relative to other breeds.
 Some dogs have coats that require constant grooming or reserves of energy that require daily runs to burn through, for example.
-When it comes to the grooming question, the AKC recommends seven breeds that are low-maintenance in terms of beauty upkeep.
-This includes mostly short-haired dogs—beagles, Boxers, Doberman pinschers, Great Danes, and some lesser-known breeds, like Weimaraners and vizslas.
+When it comes to the grooming question, there are several breeds that are low-maintenance in terms of beauty upkeep.
+This includes mostly short-haired dogs such as beagles, Boxers, Doberman pinschers, Great Danes, and some lesser-known breeds, like Weimaraners and vizslas.

 Several factors come together to make a dog well-equipped for apartment life.
 You might think that the size of the dog is the biggest factor when it comes to their apartment-living suitability, but that isn't necessarily the case (although, even many pet-friendly rentals do impose size and weight limits on dogs that are allowed to live there).